 At the end of each year, the data that we report to SART are compiled and sent to the CDC for a final audit.
 The numbers are released by both organizations after all live births for a given year have been recorded.
 This explains the lag time before reports are released for publication.
 Often, results published are 2 years old and thus do not accurately reflect current success rates.

-Please note that the rates for 2014 include only the first embryo transfer.
-When transfers from ALL embryos obtained from an egg retrieval are considered (both fresh and all frozen embryo transfers), the rates are much higher.
-In 2013 50.5% of all egg retrievals resulted in a live birth.
-We expect the 2014 figures will be even higher.
+Please note that the rates for 2016 include only the first embryo transfer from January to August.
+When transfers from ALL embryos obtained from an egg retrieval are considered (both fresh and all frozen embryo transfers), the rates are higher.